7 holiday events at theme parks in California - NewsBreak

 The website stated that guests could also take photos in front of the 30-foot-tall Lego Christmas tree, decorated with over 400 Lego ornaments.

-Guests can also see the Holiday Light Show will illuminate the resort at night.‘It’s fall y’all’: celebrate the season around Kern County
+Guests can also see the Holiday Light Show will illuminate the resort at night.8 cost-effective, fun and family-friendly theme parks in California

 California’s Great America